 In episode 3 of Dr Viola’s podcast he shares 4 stories about American Indian Valor in Combat.
 The stories feature: Lori Piestewa – The first American Indian woman to die in combat Moses Neptune – He was killed in combat the day before the WWI armistice Otis Leader – In WWI earned numerous medals including […]joe medicine crow, Lori Piestewa, Moses Neptune, Otis Leader

 On Sunday, September 3, 2017, I was with a tour group visiting the Rhone American Military Cemetery in Draguignan, France.
-Asking the simple question “are there American Indian’s buried here?” lead to an amazing experience and a return trip in 2018.
-In this podcast I share more information about my experience.
-Read more about […]Andrew Perry, Draguignan France, Rhone American Military Cemetery
+Mr. Dwight (Andy) Anderson, the Cemetery Superintendent and Representative of the American Battle Monuments Commission (AMBC), welcomed us and led us on a thought-provoking and moving tour.
+Because of my work with the American […]Andrew Perry, Draguignan France, Rhone American Military Cemetery

 In the first episode of my podcast I share a story about the Battle of the Little Bighorn as told to me by Joe Medicine Crow and another story from Joe about his experience in Word War II “counting coup” against the Germans.
 I will be adding more podcast episodes so check back soon. […]Battle of the Little Bighorn, joe medicine crow, podcast